Ben-glitch-cloud/Tip/README.md

 1. First fork the repo from GitHub

-2. Great an empty folder and copy the prject into the terminal
+2. Creat an empty folder and copy the prject into the terminal
 ```
 $ copy here
 ```